 EMDR is the acronym for “Eye Movement Desensitization and Reprocessing.”
 It’s a method of trauma therapy used by health care professionals that mimics REM (rapid eye movement) sleep patterns.
 The purpose of this type of therapy is for the client to work through particularly difficult traumas such as PTSD (post traumatic stress disorder) or other particularly difficult events.
-It’s only been in the last 20 years that EMDR therapy has come to the forefront.
 Because it’s been so successful, many mental health professionals are beginning to utilize the EMDR techniques, which often involve the use of “bilateral music” where it pans gently from left to right.

 Bilateral and EMDR music is meant to be listened to through head sets or ear buds.
 Most EMDR music fully pans from left to right.
 Some composers have taken their music and added a single percussion instrument or sound that pans left to right while the music plays in both speakers.
 Be sure to discuss with your health care practitioner which method of panning is best for you.

-Holly Cummings is a certified, level II, EMDR therapist.
-Her husband has also created EMDR music in the bilateral format.
+Holly Cummings was a certified, level II, EMDR therapist.
+Her husband also creates EMDR music in the bilateral format.
 So, between the two of us, you have a variety of choices for EMDR music!
-You can contact Holly through her WEBSITE for more information on EMDR therapy.
-Here’s a little tidbit taken from her site about how she uses EMDR music:
+Here’s a little tidbit taken from Holly (who has passed away) about how she used EMDR music:

 In order to combat stress and anxiety it’s important to learn to breathe!
 Slow, deep, quiet breathing (diaphramatic breathing) so that you SEE and FEEL your abdomen rise and fall with each in and out of your breath is key.
 Focus on breathing and enjoy the bilateral music.
 You can also enhance this experience by imagining a beautiful, safe place and being there in your mind.
 Make it as detailed as possible to help your mind buy into the idea that it’s real.